 The infrared submodule receives its clock sources from the SCI.
-One of these two clocks are selected in the infrared submodule in order to generate either 3/16, 1/16, or 1/32 narrow pulses during transmission.
+One of these two clocks are selected in the infrared submodule in order to generate either 3/16, 1/16, 1/32, or 1/4 narrow pulses during transmission.
 The infrared block receives two clock sources from the SCI, R16XCLK, and R32XCLK, which are configured to generate the narrow pulse width during transmission.
 The R16XCLK and R32XCLK are internal clocks with frequencies 16 and 32 times the baud rate respectively.
-Both R16XCLK and R32XCLK are R32XCLK clocks are used for transmitting data.
+Both R16XCLK and R32XCLK clocks are used for transmitting data.
 The receive decoder uses only the R16XCLK clock.

-8.4.1.1 Infrared Transmit Encoder
+8.5.1.1 Infrared Transmit Encoder

 The infrared transmit encoder converts serial bits of data from transmit shift register to the TXD pin.
 A narrow pulse is transmitted for a 0 bit and no pulse for a 1 bit.
-The narrow pulse is sent in the middle of the bit with a duration of 1/32, 1/16, or 3/16 of a bit time.
+The narrow pulse is sent in the middle of the bit with a duration of 1/32, 1/16, 3/16, or 1/4 of a bit time.
+A narrow high pulse is transmitted for a 0 bit when TXPOL is cleared, while a narrow low pulse is transmitted for a 0 bit when TXPOL is set.

-8.4.1.2 Infrared Receive Decoder
+8.5.1.2 Infrared Receive Decoder

 The infrared receive block converts data from the RXD pin to the receive shift register.
 A narrow pulse is expected for each 0 received and no pulse is expected for each 1 received.
+A narrow high pulse is expected for a 0 bit when RXPOL is cleared, while a narrow low pulse is expected for a 0 bit when RXPOL is set.
 This receive decoder meets the edge jitter requirement as defined by the IrDA serial infrared physical layer specification.

-8.4.2 Data Format
+8.5.2 Data Format